Upcoming Teachings

 Co-taught with Diana Clark, Ying Chen, and David Lorey

-Registration will open on Insight Retreat Center's "offsite retreats" page.
+Registration is open on Insight Retreat Center's "offsite retreats" page.
 (Scroll down to May 13 entry)

 This retreat is offered within IMC's Culture of Generosity; there will be no registration fee (and there will be an opportunity to support the teachers and organization by donation).